b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 ### Project Indexing

 The system scans the workspace for all code files and extracts metadata including file types, languages, and symbols.
 Progress updates indicate indexing status.
-The index caches to disk for fast future startups.
+The index caches to disk for fast startup.
 Git-based file watchers enable incremental updates when files change.

-Future startups load the cached index quickly without full re-scanning.
+Subsequent startups load the cached index quickly without full re-scanning.

 ### Context Cache Warming